Prohibition of all tobacco use on school grounds

 New York Education Law § 409(2) prohibits the use of tobacco on school grounds.
 The law defines school grounds as “any building, structure and surrounding outdoor grounds contained within a public or private pre-school, nursery school, elementary or secondary school’s legally defined property boundaries as registered in a county clerk’s office.”
-Although this law overlaps with New York’s Clean Indoor Air Act, which prohibits smoking in places of employment, there is one important difference.
-New York Education Law § 409 prohibits all tobacco use – cigarettes, smokeless tobacco, and other forms of tobacco – while the Clean Indoor Air Act only prohibits smoking.
-This law does not contain a provision identifying how the law will be enforced.
+Although this law overlaps with New York’s Clean Indoor Air Act, New York Education Law § 409 prohibits all tobacco use – cigarettes, smokeless tobacco, and other forms of tobacco – while the Clean Indoor Air Act only prohibits smoking and vaping.
+New York Education Law does not contain a provision identifying how § 409 will be enforced.

 Health education regarding tobacco use

 New York Education Law § 804 requires all schools to include instruction discouraging the use of tobacco products, as well as alcohol and other drugs, as part of the health education curriculum.
 Under the law, instruction regarding the use of tobacco shall be included in the curriculum at elementary schools.
 At the junior high and senior high school grade levels, education regarding tobacco use must be included as part of a health education course.
 Once students reach the secondary school level, they are required to demonstrate their knowledge regarding tobacco, alcohol and other drugs through a test, graded project, or any other method school authorities determine is appropriate.
-The New York State Education Commissioner may stipulate that it is necessary to provide tobacco related health education if the Commissioner decides it is “necessary and desirable for the welfare of pupils and the community.”
+Additionally, curricula must focus on substances that are most prevalent among school-aged

 Bus drivers prohibited from smoking while driving